 Surface Book 2 display and Surface Pen

-We’ve used the Surface Dial accessory a few times and, while it’s certainly more suited to Surface Studio, it can be useful on Surface Book 2, of course.
-We do feel it’s more geared to those using a computer for long periods at a desk; if you do that using a Surface Book 2, we reckon you’d probably plug it into an eternal display.
+We’ve used the Surface Dial (opens in new tab) accessory a few times and, while it’s certainly more suited to Surface Studio, it can be used on Surface Book 2, of course.
+We do feel it’s more geared to those using a computer for long periods at a desk; if you do that using a Surface Book 2, you’d probably plug it into an external display.

 Surface Book 2 performance and power